| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 an indoor phone?
 Why would I want to do that when I can talk to you

+out here in the rain on my cell phone?"
 This sounds pretty foolish doesnt it?
 However, I have been absolutely

 perplexed by the ridiculous episodes involving cell phones I have witnessed